 This pathway is designed to provide students with mathematical understandings and critical-thinking skills identified for entry into the majority of trades and for direct entry into the work force.
 Topics include proportional reasoning, financial literacy, measurement, graphical representations, trigonometry, central tendency, and experimental probability.
-After completing this course a student probability.
 After completing this course a student may satisfy graduation requirements by completing Workplace Mathematics 11.